AravindKKrishna/ZomatoLandingPage/README.md

-# This is my zomato landing page clone
+# This is my zomato landing page clone.you can visit by :https://zomatoak.netlify.app/

 ## Done with first commit.